NVIDIA/cloud-native-docs/gpu-operator/openshift/install-nfd.rst

 Installing the Node Feature Discovery (NFD) Operator
 ####################################################

-The Node Feature Discovery (NFD) Operator is a prerequisite for the NVIDIA GPU Operator and can be installed from the Red Hat OperatorHub catalog in the OpenShift Container Platform web console.
+The Node Feature Discovery (NFD) Operator is a prerequisite for the **NVIDIA GPU Operator**.
+Install the NFD Operator using the Red Hat OperatorHub catalog in the OpenShift Container Platform web console .

 #.
 Follow the Red Hat documentation guidance in `The Node Feature Discovery Operator <https://docs.openshift.com/container-platform/latest/hardware_enablement/psap-node-feature-discovery-operator.html>`_ to install the Node Feature Discovery Operator.